Empirical Design in Reinforcement Learning: Comparing the performance of multiple algorithms

 Another challenge that arises is that of fairness.
 When comparing the performance of multiple algorithms, many design choices must be made: setting hyperparameters, picking which environments to use, how long to run each experiment, and so on.
 Sometimes these choices have non-obvious and indirect impacts on the performance of each tested algorithm, often leading to latent unfairness in the experimental design.
 A noteworthy example is the experiment length used for the Atari benchmark.
-Shortening the length of experiments run on Atari dramatically changes the ranking of algorithms \citep{machado2018revisiting,agarwal2021deepa}, leading one to wonder which ranking to consider when applying any of these algorithms to your problem of interest.
+Shortening the length of experiments run on Atari dramatically changes the ranking of algorithms dramatically ~\citep{machado2018revisiting,agarwal2021deep,obando2024consistency}.
+It remains unclear if Atari 100k simply favours agents that learn much more aggressively (e.g., larger learning-rate parameters) without risk of divergence, or if it captures something different and interesting compared with the usual 200 million step setup.

 Sometimes it is not obvious how to maintain fairness across different algorithms.
-For instance, if two algorithms have wildly different architectures, it can be challenging to ensure representation capacity is fair.
+For instance, if two algorithms have wildly different architectures, it can be challenging to ensure representation capacity is comparable.
 Instead, an empiricist might fix the representation capacity of one algorithm, while testing the other algorithms with increasingly large representations.
-All levels of the varied axis are reported giving a complete picture of the performance difference as representation capacity changes.
+One could then report the performance with different representation sizes and thus give a more complete picture of the performance difference as representation capacity changes.

 Unfortunately, it can be expensive to exhaustively test an algorithm for multiple settings of a confounding variable---in fact, this is effectively a form of sensitivity analysis akin to Section~\ref{sec_hypers}.
 When designing fair comparisons, we often come back to focus on understanding our algorithms, rather than ranking them.
 We discuss this further in Section \ref{sec_environments}, where we discuss selecting and designing environments for experiments.